-The £900 government support package is being paid in three separate instalments, with the second £300 payment set to be paid automatically to those entitled to the benefit from the end of October.
-The first instalment was paid from 25 April, and the final instalment will be paid next spring.
+The £900 cost of living government support package is being paid in three separate instalments, with the final £300 payment paid automatically to those entitled to the benefit in February.
+The first instalment was paid from 25 April 2023, and the second from the end of October.

 The support was originally announced in the 2022 Autumn Statement and is aimed at helping people struggling with the cost of living crisis as essential costs such as food and energy continue to soar.
 According to government figures, around eight million who receive means-tested benefits will be entitled to the grant.

-The £900 payments follow a £650 grant for people in receipt of means-tested benefits that was paid in two instalments last year.
+The £900 payments follow a £650 grant for people in receipt of means-tested benefits that was paid in two instalments in 2022.

 Who qualifies for the £900 cost of living payments?